-The second round of the 2018 GMBC Sailing Championship took place at Emmarentia Dam on Sunday
+The fourth round of the 2018 GMBC Sailing Championship took place at Emmarentia Dam on Sunday

 championship results here.
 Get

 Sailing at GMBC

 boat racing group at the Gauteng Model Boat Club.
 Model yacht racing can get